Mo Collins: Personal life

-While attending St. Catherine University for visual arts, Collins was asked to leave in response to an act of graffiti she and her fellow art program friends had committed.
+While attending St. Catherine University for visual arts, Collins was asked to leave in response to an act of graffiti that she and her fellow art program friends had committed.

 Collins is in remission from a rare form of cancer known as gastrointestinal stromal tumor (GIST).
 She was diagnosed in spring 2011 when she noticed an odd lump in her abdomen.
 Collins said, "I would have done nothing about it.
 I was 44, feeling healthy, everything was going great for me, but my fiancé, Alex said, ‘You need to get it checked out’".
 Collins learned she had a primary tumor in her duodenum and was able to find a doctor who knew enough about GIST to know that she needed to see a specialist.